 Follow the usual guidance about creating strong passwords and exercise reasonable security precautions about entering them.

-In particular, make sure that you have robust security software on any device from which you access your domain (including mobile devices), be very cautious about entering it over public WiFi and make sure that nobody can see your screen or keyboard as you type, even if you only see placeholders instead of letters.
+In particular, make sure that you have robust security software on any device from which you access your domain (including mobile devices).
+Be very cautious about entering it over public WiFi Make sure that nobody can see your screen or keyboard as you type, even if you only see placeholders instead of letters.

-Remember the dangers of social engineering and make sure that anyone who has legitimate access to your domain is kept well-informed of them and of the potential consequences of anyone gaining unauthorised access to what is likely to be one of your company’s most important assets.
-Your reputation will be on the line and your customers might start asking themselves why they should entrust you with their data if you are unable to keep your own domain secure.
-You may even be held legally liable for any ensuing damage.
+Remember the dangers of social engineering and make sure that anyone who has legitimate access to your domain is kept well-informed.
+The consequences of anyone gaining unauthorised access to what is likely to be one of your company’s most important asset, could be catastrophic.
+Your reputation will be on the line.
+Your customers might start asking themselves why they should entrust you with their data, if you are unable to keep your own domain secure.
+You may even be held legally liable for any ensuing damage under GDPR regulations.